LeoQiu981112/code-animation-library/readme.txt

 - **Grid updated to be numpy compatible**: This update allows for more efficient manipulation and processing of the grid.

 - **Added Video class**: This class manages the generation of video frames.

-- **Added emoji support**: Emojis can now be included in the code and will be properly displayed.

 - **Added support for custom colors and fonts**: You can now customize the appearance of your code with different colors and fonts.